rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ###Public
 Controls access to the local web server from an external device.
 Generally used only for debugging.

-NOTE: Enabling this feature in a production deployment is a potential security risk. <br><u>It is highly recommended that this value be checked before deployment</u>. <br>
+NOTE: Enabling this feature in a production deployment is a potential security risk. <br><u>It is highly recommended that this feature be disabled before deployment</u>. <br>

 **Configuration Identifier**:
 WEBSPUBLIC<br>